ibm-cloud-docs/Cloudant/monitor/managing_tasks.md

 The `jq` command line JSON processor is used to process the JSON response.

 This task-focused tutorial covers only what is essential to accomplish this task.
-For more information, see the [API reference](/docs/Cloudant?topic=Cloudant-api-reference-overview#api-reference-overview) for a complete guide to the available options.
+For more information, see the [Using {{site.data.keyword.cloudantfull}}](/docs/Cloudant?topic=Cloudant-ibm-cloudant-basics) for a complete guide to the available options.

 ## `curl` and `jq` basics
 {: #curl-and-jq-basics}